hedza06/spring-boot-mongo-starter/README.md

 This project is a starter project for Spring Boot Mongo Data.
 It contains technologies as Spring Boot, MongoDB and Mongobee.
 It's still in the early phase of development.

-The first step on the next phase will be to implement JWT Token Authorization and to secure sensitive routes by setting up Spring Security.
+The first step of development for the next phase will be to implement JWT Token Authorization and to secure sensitive routes by setting up Spring Security.

 ## Running the project